DiddyVFX/KAISER.exe/README.md

-# KAISER.exe
+# This is a small GDI Trojan
-a small GDI Trojan |  Damage: nothing
+# I hope, you'll enjoy it!